tytydraco/yessleep/out/The_state_of_this_citys_transit_is_ridiculous.md

 The scheduled arrival time comes and goes.
 Google Maps says the bus departed.
 I say it's full of shit.

 I wait twenty minutes, then thirty, then forty.
-I usually would have gone to another stop by this point, or seen if I have any friends going on my work direction I can carpool with, but something keeps me glued to the spot.
+I usually would have gone to another stop by this point, or seen if I have any friends going in my work direction I can carpool with, but something keeps me glued to the spot.

 Maybe I'm afraid I'll walk away just as it arrives.
 Maybe I know deep down that no one I know works in the same neighborhood as me, and wouldn't be able to drive me.
 Maybe part of me hopes for an excuse to miss work.
 Either way, I don't budge.
 My eyes start getting heavy; I slept like crap last night.